Coordinate independent CNNs on Riemannian manifolds

 Steerable kernels as gauge independent operations

-To remain general, we assume any Riemannian manifolds with any additional $G$-structure for arbitrary $G\leq\mathrm{GL}(d)$.
-From a practical viewpoint this means that we need to address $G$-ambiguities in kernel alignments when defining convolutions.
+To remain general, we assume any Riemannian manifolds with any additional

 To explain what I mean with “coordinate independent feature spaces”, this section discusses